We are passionate about grilling around here. If you love it as much as we do, you know how important it is to keep a clean grill.

 Don’t Use a Wire Brush

-There’s a story we came across a while back about a four-year-old boy who got hospitalized after he accidentally swallowed a metal bristle from a wire brush.
+There’s a story we came across a while back about a four-year-old boy who got hospitalized after he accidentally swallowed a metal bristle from a wire stainless steel grill brush.
 Yikes!

-While wire brushes are marketed explicitly to barbecue grill owners, we don’t recommend using them to clean your grates.
-There’s always a chance that some of the bristles from the brush may fall off without you noticing, latch onto your food while you’re grilling, and end up in your body.
+While a wire brush is marketed explicitly to barbecue grill owners, we don’t recommend using them to clean your grates.
+There’s always a chance that some of the metal bristles from the grill brush may fall off without you noticing, latch onto your food while you’re grilling, and end up in your body.
 It’s simply not worth a trip to the ER.

 There are several other safer alternatives you can use that work just as well.
 One option would be to crumple up a piece of heavy-duty aluminum foil and shape it into a ball.
 Then, use a pair of tongs to grab it, and voila!
 You have a safe tool to clean your grates with.

-Alternatively, you could also use a wooden grill scraper instead.
+Alternatively, you could also use a wooden grill scraper or a stainless steel BBQ scrapper instead.
 The best thing about it is that the block will start to develop groves that fit your stainless steel grates perfectly after a while of using it.

-Now, if you live on the wild side and insist on using a wire brush, ensure you double-check and even triple-check your grates for any stray bristles that might make their way into your food.
+Now, if you live on the wild side and insist on using a wire brush, ensure you double-check and even triple-check your grates for any stray bristles from the wire brush that might make their way into your food.
 Be sure to run a damp cloth across the grates once you’re done scrubbing.
 You can never be too safe.